Backing Up Elasticsearch

 Backing Up and Restoring Search Tuning Indexes for Liferay 7.2 and 7.3

 Creating a snapshot of your Elasticsearch indexes is highly recommended, especially for indexes that act as the primary storage format: for example, Synonym Sets and Result Rankings on Liferay DXP 7.2 and 7.3.
 There are no records for these applications in the database.
+In Liferay DXP 7.4 this step is not necessary because the data is stored in the database.

 You can use Elasticsearch’s snapshot and restore feature to back up and restore the Search Tuning indexes.